pulumi/docs/content/blog/year-in-review-2024/index.md

 ---
-title: "Year in Review 2024"
+title: "2024 Year in Review: Growth, Innovation and Appreciation"

 # The date represents the post's publish date, and by default corresponds with
 # the date and time this file was generated.
 Dates are used for display and